JAForbes/blog/posts/hooks-and-streams.md

 Because of the aforementioned caveats, I'm going to use Mithril - which is very similar to React but allows closure components, and automatically renders after event callbacks fire.

-But don't worry, before we starting we'll do a quick introduction / refresher to Mithril, Closure Components and Mithril Streams.
+But don't worry, before we start we'll do a quick introduction / refresher to Mithril, Closure Components and Mithril Streams.

 #### Refresher / Introduction